snowzach/gorestapi/README.md

 This does require a postgres database to be setup and reachable.
 It will attempt to create and migrate the database upon starting.

 ## Configuration
 The configuration can be specified in a number of ways.
-By default you can create a json file and call it with the -c option you can also specify environment variables that align with the config file values.
+By default you can create a json or yaml file and call it with the -c option you can also specify environment variables that align with the config file values.

 Example: